wasp-lang/wasp/web/docs/tutorials/todo-app/creating-tasks.md

 That's it!
 Try creating a "Build a Todo App in Wasp" task and see it appear in the list below.
-Task is created on the server and also saved in the database.
+The task is created on the server and also saved in the database.
 Try refreshing the page or opening it in another browser - you'll see the tasks are still here!

 <img alt="Todo App - creating new task"
      src={useBaseUrl('img/todo-app-new-task.png')}